 Chief Marshal: may receive training and mentoring by the Clerk of the Course.

-NB: an ACU Marshals Guidance booklet is available for reference purposes
+NB: an ACU Marshals Guidance booklet is available for reference purposes - please contact the ACU Track Racing Secretary for further information.

 Marshal: may receive training and mentoring by the Clerk/Assistant Clerk of the Course or Chief Marshal.